Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Experiments

 \textbf{Training Details.} We maintain consistent parameters across different datasets to demonstrate the robustness of our method.
-All training is conducted using a single RTX 4090 GPU in PyTorch \cite{paszke2019pytorch}.
+All training is conducted using two RTX 4090 GPUs in PyTorch \cite{paszke2019pytorch}.
 We employ the Adam optimizer \cite{2015kingma} with $\beta_1=0.9$, $\beta_2=0.999$ and the cosine annealing schedule.
-Following the settings in PSMNet \cite{changPyramidStereoMatching2018}, we crop images to $512\times256$ during training, with a batch size of 8.
+Following the settings in \cite{changPyramidStereoMatching2018}, we crop images to $512\times256$ during training, with a batch size of 8.
 Data augmentation is applied to the input images but not to the feedback images.
 This augmentation consists of random cropping, brightness enhancement, and contrast adjustment.
-Convergence to optimal performance occurs after approximately $35k$ iterations, with a total training time of about 7 hours.
-The training process starts from scratch without any pre-training or post-processing involved.
+All training processes start from scratch without any pre-training, ground-truth labels, or post-processing involved.